Bush food gardens for schools and early learning centres

 Our beautiful educational signs are available to order in either long lasting and recyclable powder-coated steel, or in economical corflute.
 Examples can be seen here.

-Our plant identification signs are available in A5, and feature a colour photograph, the botanical name, common name, how to grow and how to use the plant, as well as some simple graphics for quick information.
+Our plant identification signs are available in B5 or A5, and feature a colour photograph, the botanical name, common name, how to grow and how to use the plant, as well as some simple graphics for quick information.

 Contact us to discuss your needs.